mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 But I'm jumping ahead of myself here.

-As the second half of 2015 rolls around, I try (again) to study Computer Science at the local technical university, but my joy of programming is sadly not accompanied by a joy for converting numbers from the binary to the decimal system and back (much to the dismay of my parents).
-I'm still keeping up and writing good grades (acing the one actual programming course, an introduction to Java), but in reality I'm spending most of my time doing what I love – writing HTML, CSS and JS.
+As the second half of 2015 rolled around, I tried (again) to study Computer Science at the local technical university, but my joy of programming is sadly not accompanied by a joy for converting numbers from the binary to the decimal system and back (much to the dismay of my parents).
+I kept up and wrote good grades (acing the one actual programming course, an introduction to Java), but in reality I spent most of my time doing what I love – writing HTML, CSS and JS.

-It's Christmas (almost exactly a year ago now), and we're out for my family's annual skiing holiday.
-Unbeknownst to me something is about to happen that will change the course of my life forever.
+It's Christmas (almost exactly a year ago now), and we were out for my family's annual skiing holiday.
+Unbeknownst to me something was about to happen that would change the course of my life forever.

-I wake up the morning of the 27th of December, planning to be out on the mountain all day long, and check my messages and notifications.
-As I open GitHub, I notice the React scaffolding project received a bunch of issues over night.
-Interesting, that hasn't happened before!
-I go to the repo and can't believe what I see.
+I woke up the morning of the 27th of December, planning to be out on the mountain all day long, and checked my messages and notifications.
+As I opened GitHub, I noticed the React scaffolding project received a bunch of issues.
+Interesting, that hadn't happened before!
+I go to the repo and couldn't believe my eyes.

-**Overnight `react-boilerplate` went from 70 stars to 550 stars** and the number of stargazers is increasing every single time I refresh the page.
+**Overnight `react-boilerplate` went from 70 stars to 550 stars** and the number of stargazers was increasing every single time I refreshed the page.

-I have no idea what is happening.
-I frantically check Twitter in an effort to find out where all of these stars are coming from, but there's nothing there.
-I send out a tweet, asking if somebody knows what's going on.
-Thankfully `@___swastik` replies within a few minutes:
+I had no idea what was happening.
+I frantically checked Twitter in an effort to find out where all of these stars were coming from, but there was nothing there.
+I sent out a tweet, asking if somebody knew what was going on.
+Thankfully `@___swastik` replied within a few minutes:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/mxstbr">@mxstbr</a> — HackerNews happened!</p>&mdash; Swastik (@___swastik) <a href="https://twitter.com/___swastik/status/681005846042509312">December 27, 2015</a></blockquote>

-`react-boilerplate` is on the frontpage of HackerNews, and it's been there for ~12 hours.
+`react-boilerplate` was on the frontpage of HackerNews, and it had been there for ~12 hours.

 <figure>
 	<img alt="HackerNews Screenshot of the 7th of December, react-boilerplate has 128 upvotes and is on the frontpage" src="/img/react-boilerplate-hackernews.png" />
 	<figcaption>From <a href="https://web.archive.org/web/20151227081248/https://news.ycombinator.com/">web.archive.org</a></figcaption>
 </figure>

 Of course I had heard of HackerNews and had visited it, but I wasn't active on there by a long shot.
-Thusly I hadn't realised just how massive the community is.
+I hadn't realised just how massive the community is.
 Literally overnight, `react-boilerplate` gained almost 500 stars, trended on GitHub and was shared all over the place.
 By the end of this wave, it had something like 2500 stars and a team of active contributors working on it.

 > Side note: Seeing me repeatedly check and being excited about this thing called GitHub, my [dad](https://twitter.com/stoiber_manfred) actually got me a GitHub shirt and sticker for my birthday on the 4th of January. #bestdadever

 ## Thinkmill

 At the start of 2016, I met [Nik](https://twitter.com/nikgraf) for the first time and somehow convinced him to invite me to a skiing trip to Jackson Hole in Feburary.
-Together with some other [austrian](https://twitter.com/alexandertacho) [developers]((https://twitter.com/moritzplassnig)) (and Sara) we had an amazing week jumping down some cliffs ("DO IT JESUS") and carving down some pistes.
+Together with some other [austrian](https://twitter.com/alexandertacho) [developers](https://twitter.com/moritzplassnig) (and Sara) we had an amazing week jumping down some cliffs ("DO IT JESUS") and carving down some pistes.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Made it to Jackson Hole and went skiing today! <a href="https://t.co/HsS0MolnHE">pic.twitter.com/HsS0MolnHE</a></p>&mdash; Max Stoiber (@mxstbr) <a href="https://twitter.com/mxstbr/status/697262986172301312">February 10, 2016</a></blockquote>